-When you arrive, you'll find an abundance exclusive shops, several art galleries and an abundance of antique stores.
+When you arrive, you'll find an abundance exclusive shops, art galleries, and antique stores.
 Explore the unique merchandise not found in shopping centers elsewhere and be greeted with a warm welcome by our locals.

 Enjoy dining at one of the many downtown eateries and brew pubs where your options range from the cozy atmosphere of a classic coffee house with a delectable pastry and tea or having a bite of a scrumptious steak at a distinguished restaurant and sipping on your favorite Oregon wine.
 Downtown Grants Pass offers alternatives for every taste and budget.
 Dine the Grants Pass way: eat well, laugh often.